Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 8/Sequential Circuit Timing.md

 This fixes most input timing problems—except one special case.

 Even with synchronization, input changes can violate setup/hold times, possibly causing **metastability**—where the flip-flop output becomes unstable or unpredictable for a short time.
 Though rare, it can happen.
 To minimize its effect, we use **multiple flip-flops in a chain**, greatly reducing the chance that metastability propagates.
 While the risk can't be eliminated entirely, it can be made negligible.

+Asynchronous issues can also occur if synchronous design rules are broken.
+A common mistake is misusing flip-flop **asynchronous inputs** (like preset or clear) for anything other than reset—this bypasses the clock and causes unreliable behavior.
+Sticking to synchronous design principles helps ensure circuits work reliably and are easier to design.